Table of Contents

 Step 2: Fill in the necessary fields

-In this example, we’ll be showing how to create an NFT of a digital art piece.
+In this example, we’ll be showing a digital art piece turned into an NFT.
 The content of choice is our cool “Crypto-Bitbonders” design that we came up with for the sake of this demo.